 Pregnancy and Postpartum Anxiety and Depression

-Hormonal, physical, emotional, and relationship changes are among the many variables that contribute to anxiety and depression in pregnant and postpartum women.
+Hormonal, physical, emotional, and relationship changes are among the many variables that contribute to anxiety and depression in pregnant and women in the postpartum period.
 Therapists at CBTDenver have specialized training in working with mothers and mothers-to-be.

 Treatment focuses on concrete skills to manage anxiety and depression, exploring role transitions and relationships, and navigating the stresses of being a new parent.